git ready

-So, to temporarily ignore changes in a certain file, run:
+To temporarily ignore changes in a specific file, execute:

-Then when you want to track changes again:
+Then, when you’re ready to track changes again:

-Let’s go over a quick example of using the command.
-Changes have been made to a few files in my working directory:
+Let’s illustrate this with a quick example.
+Suppose changes have been made to several files in the working directory:

 $ git status